Code of Conduct 2022

 - engage in personal trades that mirror those that a client or business unit has executed or is about to execute

 You, your spouse/domestic partner and financial dependents must follow the Global Employee Trading, Investing and Outside Business Activities Policy and any applicable employee trading policies for your business unit or region.
-(Wealth Management employees must follow the WM Employee Trading Policy and the WM Private Securities Transactions Policy.)
+(Applicable Wealth Management employees must follow the WM Employee Trading Policy and the WM Private Investments Policy.)
 These policies address, among other things, preclearance requirements and restrictions on trading certain types of securities or other financial instruments, engaging in certain types of strategies and maintaining certain types of accounts.
 Additional restrictions apply to transactions in Morgan Stanley securities:

 - you may only trade during designated window periods, and, if you are an Access Person, only with your designated manager’s approval.
 This limitation does not apply to equity and credit-linked notes, but it does apply to transactions in the Morgan Stanley Stock Fund in your 401(k) account